nginx-architects/agility2022-apigw-nic/modules/module1/readme.md

 The two other applications you will need to complete the modules in this lab are `VSCode` and `Postman`.
 VSCode is an IDE that lets you view all of the configuration files (YAML's) in the modules.
 You will primarily use the integrated terminal in VSCode.
 The terminal runs a `bash` shell and is configured to run `kubectl` commands (see References below if you aren't familiar with kubectl).

 Verify that VSCode is running and that it is displaying a terminal in the lower right of its window.
-Here is an example:
+Here is what it looks like:

 ![VSCode](media/vscode-ss.png)